BuskeeBusker/BuskeeBusker/docs/DP7/[DP7]MC2_BuskeeBusker_report.md

 2. General information such as which button/tab they click in which order, but no personal information such as which busker they choose, which video they watch.
 3. Testing should take about 5 minutes.

+#### Instruction
-Instruction: Our service BuskeeBusker is the website that helps to find buskings and related busker information.
+Our service BuskeeBusker is the website that helps to find buskings and related busker information.
 We are doing user testing to get feedback to improve the usability of our service.
 Use our service in freely for 5 minutes and try each tasks.

 Task 1 - Choose a specific date or location to search for overall busking schedule and related information.
 * Pick any date in May and see which buskers have busking schedule on that day in Seoul.